grantcodes/postr/README.md

 `dbName` - String - The database name.
 Note: Must adhere to RxDB rules.
 Default: `micropubendpoint`

 `dbAdapter` - String/Object - The database adapter.
 Note: To use a different adapter you must also load the appropriate RxDB plugin.
-Default: `websql`
+Default: `leveldb`

 `imageSizes` - Object - A set of sizes to scale images to. should be in the format `{name: [width, height]}` eg. `{thumbnail: [200, 200], large: [1800, 0]}`, Note: If you pass 0 as the height the image will retain its original ratio.
 Default: `{}`